 How will you determine which cabin my child lives in?

 Parents who have registered for Session IV and whose children are in the eligible grade spread (rising 6th through 8th grade) can request for their child to live in an all-gender cabin.
 If you check the box that this is your preference during registration, we will follow up with more information and a questionnaire for you to fill out.

 What is the bathroom situation?

-The all-gender cabins will have access to all-gender bathrooms and showers, as well as the boys’ and girls’ bathroom and shower facilities.
+The all-gender cabin will have access to all-gender bathrooms and showers, as well as the boys’ and girls’ bathroom and shower facilities.

 Who will be the counselors?

-We will assign loving Tawonga counselors to these cabins and provide additional training and resources to them.
+We will assign loving Tawonga counselors to the all-gender cabin and provide additional training and resources to them.

 Will this pilot program take away from the boys and girls cabins’ bunk experience?

 Not at all!
 Creating community within each cabin remains the cornerstone of the Tawonga experience.
 We know there is a lot of power in girls creating a diverse sisterhood and boys creating a diverse brotherhood within their cabins, and that isn’t going away.
 We will continue to train counselors that there are many ways to express gender, and all gender expressions will be accepted and celebrated in all cabins.